tezos/tezos-mirror/docs/whitedoc/the_big_picture.rst

     readme).
   - :package:`tezos-client` provides the ``tezos-client`` and
     ``tezos-admin-client`` binaries.
-The former contains a small comand line wallet, the latter an administration tool for the node.
+The former contains a small command line wallet, the latter an administration tool for the node.
 It also provides a shell script that configures a shell environment to interact with a sandboxed node.
   - :package:`tezos-baker-alpha` provides the ``tezos-baker-alpha``